 BIOGRAPHY FOR ERIN AND LIZ AND STORY BEHIND HORSESHOE DONUTS

-Erin Glenn is an attorney and owner of the Glenn Law Firm P.C. in Colorado Springs, CO which specializes in divorce and custody cases.
+Erin Monyek is an attorney and former owner of the Glenn Law Firm P.C. in Colorado Springs, CO, which specializes in divorce and custody cases.
 She has been in private practice since she got out of the United States Air Force JAG in 2002 where she primarily practiced criminal defense law.
 She has a Bachelor’s Degree from UMASS Lowell in Political Science and a Juris Doctorate from New England School of Law in Boston, MA.
 She is also a licensed Realtor in Colorado.

 Liz Schulze is a Chief Financial Officer for Mobility Services International which is a global mobility solutions company.
 She has worked out of the Denver office since December 2012 and out of the Portsmouth, NH office for the prior 16 years.
 She has a Bachelor’s Degree in Accounting from Boston College in Boston, MA and a Master’s of Business Administration Degree with a concentration in finance from Bentley College in Waltham, MA.